Malaysian Water Villages Show Tsunami’s Don't Happen Often in South East Asia

 Article and pictures by M. Maxine George

 I had the opportunity to visit three water villages during a visit to Malaysia last year.
 Two were on the emerald green ocean water, the third approached by land, was over the brown, murky- looking river water.
-Seeing the dreadful devastation caused by the tsunami made me think of those peaceful people and their happy children, who might have been in harm’s way when the massive wall of water wreaked its havoc, bringing so much death and destruction.
+Watching TV and seeing the dreadful devastation caused by the tsunami made me think of those peaceful people and their happy children, who might have been in harm’s way when the massive wall of water wreaked its havoc, bringing so much death and destruction.

 “There has been a water village continuously on this same site for around a thousand years,” our guide, Arthur Augustine told us when we visited the Mengkabong Water Village in Sabah.
 The roofs of the oldest buildings there were thatched; the wooden walls were the weathered grayish-brown of ancient wood.
 Wooden planks, also on stilts, provided the walkway to get from house to house.
 We foreigners stepped carefully along those irregular planks, watching as the people went about their daily routine.
 For the most part we saw only women, children and older men at home during the day.
 They went about their lives quietly in an atmosphere of peace and tranquility.
 Those ancient villages stood in testimony to the fact that tsunamis have not been a common occurrence in that part of the world.
 Now, we have been told, that in neighbouring countries, many villages, similar to those we saw, and their inhabitants, have totally disappeared in south East Asia’s tsunami.
 I am happy to be able to report that Peninsular Malaysia is sheltered by the island of Sumatra and not directly exposed to the Indian Ocean; therefore damage from the tsunami was minimal compared to that suffered by their neighbours.